This small and secluded beach is a nice stop on Middle Caicos. Some may find the abandoned equipment interesting.

 This small stretch of coastline is found between the settlements of

 Bambarra on Middle Caicos.
 The low marine limestone cliff coastline of

 Nongatown Landing continues from the east side of this beach.

-A quite nice albeit small beach is located at the point.
+A quiet and nice, albeit small, beach is located at the point.
 The

 Conch Bar Coastal Road leads to Platico Point and is well worth the drive.

 The coasts in Platico Point area of Middle Caicos can be quite good for shell beach combing.
 Due to the adjacent barrier reef and typical ocean swell, cowries, tritons and

 The barge wreck at Platico Point.

 The rusted and heavily decayed remains of a crane, barge, tanks and containers can be seen at Platico Point.
 This equipment was part of a failed cargo port project.